 The WAC method (weighted average cost) is the most straightforward method for inventory costing.
 This method calculates the average value of all inventory in stock.
 It does not matter when the items were purchased or will be sold.
 To calculate the weighted average cost per unit, it’s only a matter of determining the total costs of goods in inventory and dividing that number by the total number of units.

 High-volume sales and volatile prices make this one of the quickest and most efficient solutions for cannabis.
-This facilitates inventory management in instances where multiple strains or cannabis flower batches are combined to make edibles or concentrates due to the difficulty calculating individual item costs.
+This facilitates inventory management in instances where multiple strains or cannabis flower batches are combined to make edibles or concentrates due to the difficulty of calculating individual item costs.
 While using the WAV inventory valuation method, it’s crucial to consider seed-to-sale tracking to maintain compliance.

 Cost of Goods Sold Optimization

-The first thing we recommend for our clients is to considering setting up Inventory Control Standard Operating Procedures (SOPs).
+The first thing we recommend for our clients is to consider setting up Inventory Control Standard Operating Procedures (SOPs).
 Initially, this will involve checking to ensure there’s enough inventory in stock to satisfy the demand.
 However, it’s crucial to avoid tying up too much money in your stock.

 The following are the SOPs we like to put in place for our clients: